JKOBPS/PingPong-C-Console/README.md

 speed of the game, and difficulty to test your gaming skills.

-The desing is ASCII like, whose style match perfect with this og game.
+The desing is ASCII like, which style match perfect with this og game.

 Im currently thinking to do an update adding competitive mode,